-Just two months ago a end the most incredible journey of my life.
+Just two months ago I ended the most incredible journey of my life.
 18 months of hard work had paid of and I could call myself a Development Instructor.
-It all start with my decision to leave my old life behind, dropping out of university.
-Leaving my friends and abandoning the idea of doing the same that all of them was doing.
+It all started with my decision to leave my old life behind, dropping out of university.
+Leaving my friends and abandoning the idea of doing the same that all of them were doing.
 Get a degree, a job, a family, kids, a house, a car and all what follows.

-If you are sitting out there with the same feeling as me, the feeling of doing something more, escaping the shackles of society, than take the jump, go out in the world.
-Get some experience first hand it beats any university degree. trust me.
+If you are sitting out there with the same feeling as me, the feeling of doing something more, escaping the shackles of society, then take the jump, go out in the world.
+Get some experience first hand it beats any university degree.
+Trust me.

-I want to tell you what the program have meant for myself.
-When I arrive here in St. Vincent and the Grenadines my only work experience is a supermarket like a assistant manager.
-So you could imagine that absolutely no idea about development work and what it would demand of me.
-In my first months we start to look into what poverty means and what factors actually a driving this immensely complex issue.
-The more I learn the more I realize that poverty is not just some coincidental life circumstance that for some reason affects certain people.
+I want to tell you what the program has meant for me.
+When I arrived here in St. Vincent and the Grenadines my only work experience was a supermarket like an assistant manager.
+So you could imagine that I had absolutely no idea about development work and what it would demand from me.
+In my first months we started to look into what poverty means and what factors actually are driving this immensely complex issue.
+The more I learned the more I realized that poverty is not just some coincidental life circumstance that for some reason affects certain people.

-I never really pose myself the question of why some countries are poor and some is not.
+I never really posed myself the question of why some countries are poor and some are not.

-The more i got into answering this question the more it fuel a passion in me for doing something that would not just be about me, but about others.
-In reality I discover how privilege am, born in a small European country where health, education and unemployment benefits are free.
-This privilege have not come about because my country was lucky better off, no my ancestors and those of my neighbors was responsible for it and the way they acquired it, was not pretty.
+The more i got into answering this question the more it fueled a passion in me for doing something that would not just be about me, but about others.
+In reality I discovered how privileged I was, born in a small European country where health, education and unemployment benefits are free.
+This privilege has not come about because my country was better off, no my ancestors and those of my neighbors were responsible for it and the way they acquired it, was not pretty.

 To work from morning to night just to be able to put food on the table.
-This the reality of many of the families living there.
-Me and my teammate working closely with a local named Isaias.
-One day invite us to his house for a meal.
-When I came I very humble to see even though they did very little they still offer one of largest meal I have ever ate to this date, while the family a smaller portion.
+This is the reality of many of the families living there.
+Me and my teammates working closely with a local named Isaias.
+One day he invites us to his house for a meal.
+When I came it humbled me to see even though they did very little they still offered one of largest meal I have ever eaten to this date, while the family got a smaller portion.

-It's funny usually the people of have the least always offer the most, while those who have, are reluctant to share.
+It's strange how usually the people having the least always offer the most, while those who have, are reluctant to share.

 After our meal, Isaias showed us around, he pointed out two solar lamps and told us it was his most prized possessions, he had saved up for months just to buy them.
 At night many houses did not have light so for most people the day would end early and many kids would be unable to do their homework in the darkness.

 Some would even go out the streets and prepare for the next day there under the streets light.
-It was not like i felt pity with him, he was a one of the most kind and positive people I have ever met.
-But I could help to think that in someway this cannot be fair, in this today's world we have most of the answers to solve the problems such as his.
-A world where a the growing inequality are pushing humans people into ground and keeps them there.
+It was not like i felt pity with him, he was one of the most kind and positive people I have ever met.
+But I couldn't help to think that in someway this cannot be fair, in this today's world we have most of the answers to solve the problems such as his.
+A world where as the growing inequality is pushing humans into the ground and keeps them there.
 We have to be better.
 All of us.
 This experience and many others completely changed my outlook on my life.

-When I came back to the school to finish my program I came to the conclusion I needed to do something more, I could live with contradictions of being unhappy with the structure in which our world functions and not do something about it.
+When I came back to the school to finished my program, I came to the conclusion I needed to do something more, I couldn't live with contradictions of being unhappy with the structure in which our world functions and not do something about it.

-I think more and more people are feeling this way, and that gives me some piece of mind, but to be honest we have a long way to go.
+I think more and more people are feeling this way, and that gives me some peace of mind, but to be honest we have a long way to go.

-The economic system are becoming worse each day, creating more inequality than I could ever imagine.
-Something is really wrong when 68 people have more than 3.5 billion people in this earth, there is no way it can be justified.
+The economic system is becoming worse each day, creating more inequality than I could ever imagine.
+Something is really wrong when 68 people have more than 3.5 billion people on this earth, there is no way it can be justified.